pyOpenSci/software-submission/README.md

 # pyOpenSci Software Peer Review

-## READ ME FIRST
-pyOpenSci is currently on pause while we move to a new home.
-We will be back in action in September 2022.
-We suggest that you hold off on submitting a package for review until the fall 2022.
-Questions?
-Please feel free to post in the [discussions section of this repository](https://github.com/pyOpenSci/software-review/discussions).

 ## About this repo

 This repo hosts the pyOpenSci review process.
 Packages contributed to pyOpenSci undergo an open peer-review by community reviewers.